Skip to content

 File Scope Overlap

-If any declared file patterns overlap between agents (using bidirectional fnmatch glob matching), a conflict is reported.
-For example, if Agent A declares src/api/** and Agent B declares src/api/auth.ts, the detector flags this as a file overlap.
+If any declared file patterns overlap between agents, a conflict is reported.
+For example, if Agent A declares src/api/** and Agent B declares src/api/auth.ts, GolemXV flags this as a file overlap.

 Conflict Modes

-• warn (default) -- the agent can proceed but receives conflict details in the response.
-The dashboard is notified via agent.conflict event.
+• Warn (default) -- The agent can proceed but receives conflict details.
+The dashboard is notified.

-• block -- the session is immediately closed with outcome_status: blocked and a 409 response is returned.
+• Block -- The session is immediately closed.
 The agent must choose a different scope.

-All coordination events are broadcast to the project's Centrifugo channel in real time:
+All coordination events are broadcast in real time:

 Further Reading